 From those of us who need your help in the home, it will almost be impossible for us to show the magnitude of our thanks or gratitude.
 We see your commitment to us and the sacrifices that you have made.
 We are often aware that without the care that you provide, it would be very difficult or even impossible for us to remain at home while we recover or manage our illness in the community.

-We also need you to know that it is ok to ask for, and accept help.
+We also need you to know that it is ok to ask for and accept help.
 There is no ‘toughest and most independent carer’ award.
-In fact the sole operator carers who are unable to or are unwilling to take a break are more likely to suffer from poor health which then impacts on their ability to perform their carer role.
+In fact, the sole operator carers who are unable to or are unwilling to take a break are more likely to suffer from poor health which then impacts their ability to perform their carer role.